iki-wgt/cerevoice_tts/Readme.md

 This repository contains ROS packages for the CereProc CereVoice TTS engine.

 ## Installation

-0.0 [Install ROS Hydro](http://wiki.ros.org/hydro/Installation/Ubuntu) (or maybe Indigo or J-Turtle in the future) if you haven't already.
+0.0 [Install ROS Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu) if you haven't already.
 0.1 [Create a Catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) if you don't already have one.

 1. Clone the CereVoice SDK: